 Coffee and Hazelnut Macaroons

-These crunchy little hazelnut biscuits go very well with Coffee Cappuccino Creams with Cream and Sweet Coffee Sauce.
+These crunchy little hazelnut biscuits go very well with Irish Coffee Cappuccino Creams with Cream and Sweet Coffee Sauce.
 Alternatively, if you leave out the coffee, they're excellent for serving with ice creams or jellies.
 You can also make very tiny biscuits and serve them in cases as petits fours to go with coffee.
 They also freeze well, so it's useful to have a little stock of them to serve with ice cream.

 Makes approximately 30